 James Cahill, MD, Psychiatrist

-Dr. Cahill studied medicine and completed his psychiatric residency at the West Virginia University.
-He is board certified in Psychiatry, and is fellowship trained in child and adolescent psychiatry.
-Dr. Cahill currently serves as the Chief of Psychiatry for the the Claudia Black Young Adult Center program for young adults.
+Dr. Cahill studied medicine and completed his psychiatric residency at West Virginia University.
+He is board certified in Psychiatry and is fellowship trained in child and adolescent psychiatry.
+Dr. Cahill currently serves as the Chief of Psychiatry for the Claudia Black Young Adult Center program for young adults.

 Since finishing his fellowship in 1994, Dr. Cahill has maintained an active practice in Psychiatry serving adults, adolescents, and children in Arizona, in residential, outpatient, and acute inpatient treatment settings.

 Leanne Lemire, MSW, LCSW is the Clinical Director of the Claudia Black Young Adult Center.
 She holds a Bachelor's Degree in Social Work from Western New England College and received her Master's Degree in Clinical Social Work from Smith College School for Social Work in Massachusetts.
 Leanne has held the position of Primary Counselor both at the Meadows and at the Claudia Black Young Adult Center prior to becoming the Program Director.
 She completed Pia Mellody's Post Induction Training and embraces the Meadows Model both professionally and personally as an integral framework for trauma resolution, interpersonal healing, and ongoing recovery.
 Her other areas of training include: Sensorimotor Psychotherapy, Low and High Ropes Challenge Course, Gestalt Therapy through the Southwestern Gestalt Center, and Equine Assisted Psychotherapy through the O. K. Corral Series.
 Leanne's passion lies in helping to foster an environment that allows young adults to feel empowered as they navigate through their recovery process and embrace the hope embodied in a new day.

 The Claudia Black Young Adult Center